huggingface/transformers/docs/source/en/conversations.md

 chat models support system messages, but when they do, they represent high-level directives about how the model should behave in the conversation.

-Once you have a chat, the quickest way to continue it is using the [Text Generation pipeline](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
+Once you have a chat, the quickest way to continue it is using the [`TextGenerationPipeline`].
 Let's see this in action with `LLaMA-3`.
 Note that `LLaMA-3` is a gated model, which means you will need to [apply for access](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) and log in with your Hugging Face account to use it.
 We'll also use `device_map="auto"`, which will load the model on GPU if there's enough memory